khaleel737/khaleel737.github.io/content/blog/minimizing-sql-dag-runtime.md

 tags = ['analytics-engineering', 'python']
 +++

 I recently looked into reducing the runtime of [Carbonfact](https://www.carbonfact.com/)'s SQL DAG.
 Our DAG is made up of roughly 160 SQL queries.
-It takes roughly 10 minutes to run, using BigQuery -- with on-demand pricing.
-This is quite decent.
+It takes about 10 minutes to run with BigQuery, using on-demand pricing.
+It's decent.
 However, the results of our DAG feed customer dashboards, and we have the (bad) habit of refreshing the DAG several times a day.
-Reducing the runtime by a few minutes can thus be a nice quality-of-life improvement.
+Reducing the runtime by a few minutes can be a nice quality-of-life improvement.

 There are essentially two options to reduce the runtime of a SQL DAG: